 - How will we prepare and support our biological children and how might they be affected?
 Biological kids go through an array of emotions as foster siblings come and go.
 Open communication and honest conversations are vital.
-Allowing your children to be honest about their feelings and helping them work through their emotions is critical for the entire family.
+Allowing your children, to be honest about their feelings and helping them work through their emotions is critical for the entire family.

 - Will our extended family and friends support our decision and accept the children placed in our care?
 Many stereotypes plague foster children and many people have strong feelings about the types of kids that come into care.
-Be realistic with your expectations of those close to you.
+Be realistic about your expectations of those close to you.

 - Will we commit to parenting with patience and consistency, using the tools and skills learned in our training?
 The stories you hear are probably accurate.
 Fostering traumatized youth is unpredictable and often difficult but incredibly rewarding.
 It takes an enormous amount of patience to foster older youth, sibling groups and kids with special needs.
 Your commitment and patience will allow them room to heal and grow.

 Will we be flexible and give all the time necessary?
-Interruptions, schedule changes, disturbances, damage to personal property, and truancy are all part of fostering a teen in treatment foster care.
+Interruptions, schedule changes, disturbances, damage to personal property, and truancy are all part of fostering a teen or preteen in treatment foster care.
 Constant supervision is common when caring for youth in treatment foster care.

 - Do we have a support system in place?
 Like many things in life, you can’t do this alone!
 You will need support from sources like a church community, friends and family.